Adzz/match_a/notes.md

     go away? inline the function to read the pattern - outline it for changes (so effectively all call sites are updated together).
 The tricky part is the same as the tricky part in having an abstract data type and defining a functional interface to it (ideally an unchanging one).
 Because you have to reason about how it'll be used - what patterns will be needed.

-Another Aside

-If you have patterns as data you can get a whole program as serializable data...presumably can be sent over the wire as etf - and we are in the world of defunctionalization probably.